"The pattern of the thing precedes the thing."

 Arches symbolize the heavens, eternity.
 Windows= portals, passages.
 Grids= structure, order.
 Cheerleaders= hot.

 The 1992 film Buffy the Vampire Slayer has all but been receded into those infinitely deep filing cabinets at Wolfram & Hart; absorbed into the tissue of Buffyverse mythos like a vanishing twin, failed and dissolved before birth.
 Comparisons are bound to favor the experience of the series for dozens of reasons, central among them that only enthusiasts of the television series would make such a comparison in any detail.
-The lens is warped, and it is nigh impossible to watch the movie (hereafter Buffy the Vampire Slayer) without the reference television version (hereafter Buffy the Vampire Slayer, no italics), and as the BtVS fan is nearly universally in the thrall of the creator's cult of personality, the very public grumblings of creator and executive producer Joss Whedon.
+The lens is warped, and it is nigh impossible to watch the movie (hereafter Buffy the Vampire Slayer) without referencing the television version (hereafter Buffy the Vampire Slayer, no italics).
+As the BtVS fan is nearly universally in the thrall of the creator's cult of personality, the proceedings may be colored by the very public grumblings of creator and executive producer Joss Whedon.